tethysplatform/tethys/docs/tutorials/google_earth_engine/part_2/about_page.rst

 1. Create new Template, Controller, and UrlMap for About Page
 =============================================================

+The first step to adding a new page to the app is to create a new controller and template for the page and specify it's URL with a new ``UrlMap``.

 1. Create new :file:`templates/earth_engine/about.html` template.
 Include the :file:`public/earth_engine/css/no_nav.css` stylesheet because this template overrides the navigation menu:

 .. code-block:: html+django